hemanth-92/covid-19-detection/README.md

 ## 1. Introduce

 This project focuses on developing a system for classifying cough sounds related to Covid-19 into three categories: infected individuals, symptomatic individuals, and healthy individuals.
-Unlike previous studies that typically classify Covid-19 cough sounds against other respiratory diseases or between infected and healthy individuals, this project broadens the analysis by applying and evaluating the effectiveness of machine learning models such as Logistic Regression, Support Vector Machine, and K-Nearest Neighbors, Convolutional Neural Networks.
-Classifying into three categories not only enhances the accuracy in early detection of Covid-19 but also improves the practical application in disease prevention and control.
+Unlike previous studies that typically classify Covid-19 cough sounds against other respiratory diseases or between infected and healthy individuals, this project broadens the analysis by applying Time distributed Convetional neural network and BiLSTM

 ## 2. Dataset